 💰 You can expect to spend $10-30 for a new neck gaiter.

 I’ve always been perfectly comfortable in a Buff neck gaiter and polyester 5 panel hat while hiking in the winter, but I always keep a warm beanie in my pack.
-Grayson Highlands State Park, Virginia.
+Note my Buff wrapped around my ears and neck.
+Grayson Highlands State Park, Virginia, 2022.

 #2.
 A lighter, polyester hat

-My 5 panel hat buyer’s guide might help you choose the best lightweight, packable hat, but my favorite is my Owl Bring the Headlamps CrushCap from TrailRunningHats.com.
+My 5 panel hat buyer’s guide might help you choose the best lightweight, packable hat for you, but my favorite is this one from Coal.
 It fits all my hiking hat essentials, and I can use it during all four seasons.

 Pairing a polyester 5 panel hat with a Buff neck gaiter is my go-to cold-weather hat setup.
 It’s easy to remove layers and adjust temperature, the Buff keeps the wind off my ears while the hat keeps my head warm, and the hat’s brim can be flipped up or down for changing conditions.